Jason Isley

 Bycatch reduction technology implementation

-Discovering new nesting and foraging grounds, combatting wildlife trade and collaborating with the local community
+Identifying new-to-science nesting and foraging grounds, combatting illegal wildlife trade, and collaborating with local communities

 In the Pearl Islands we are working with the local community on various islands to learn more about sea turtle habitat use in the Archipelago, the history and culture of human use of sea turtles, prevalence of sea turtle bycatch, and the major threats that sea turtles face in the Gulf of Panama.